Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

 (both Russian), Kish Mish (Uzbek), Shesh Besh

 (Azeri), and similar restaurants with funny names offer inexpensive buffets and entrees.
-These are everywhere, just keep an eye out!
-For some amazing and amazingly cheap Russian pirozhki, we highly recommend the Stolle
+MuMu

-Excellent Georgian food (friendly to both carnivores and vegetarians!) can be had quite inexpensively at Духанъ Алаверды
+.
+Excellent Georgian food (friendly to both carnivores and vegetarians!) can be had quite inexpensively at Dzhon Dzholi

 , a reasonably-priced chain of Ukrainian restaurants, and actually liked it!
 The Pushkin Café

-(Tverskoy Boulevard, #26a; M. Tverskaya) serves exquisite Russian food in an atmosphere recalling the glory of Czarist times.
-At ~$50 for dinner, this is a place to try once - if only once.
+serves exquisite Russian food in an atmosphere recalling the glory of Czarist times.
+It's one of Moscow's upscale cafes, so this might be a place to try once - if only once.

-For one of our all-around favorite places to eat, see Kulinarnaya Lavka Bratya Karavaevi
+One of our all-around favorite places to eat is Kulinarnaya Lavka Bratya Karavaevi

-, a new chain that offers hip surrounding and delicious, surprisingly cheap food.
-Project OGI
+, a new chain that offers hip atmosphere and delicious, surprisingly cheap food.
+Grabli

 For the Homesick: Starlite Diner

-(20 Marksistskaya Ul., Building 1 - M. Marksistskaya) brews on-premises and pipes it directly to you.
-It flows from two taps (light and dark) at each table (how cool is that?).
-A meter measures your drink and subsequent bill – it’s not cheap, but not outrageous.
-Semi-formal nautical atmosphere, good food and classical piano are probably what keep this from turning into a beer brawl.
-Khamovniki
+brews on-premises and pipes it directly to you; the microbrew flows from two taps (light and dark) at each table (how cool is that?).
+A meter measures your drink and subsequent bill.
+A semi-formal nautical atmosphere, good food and classical piano are probably what keep this from turning into a beer brawl.

-is a revived Soviet standby on the New Arbat.
-The have very reasonable prices and they play Soviet retro at night in the back hall (front hall that you see from the street is more of a cafeteria).
+is a revived Soviet standby on New Arbat.
+The have very reasonable prices and they play live music, usually Soviet retro, at night in the back hall.
+Varenichnaya

 Vegetarian in Moscow: Jagannath

-(11 Kuznetskii Most and other locations) has an all-vegetarian and partly-vegan Indian and Asian menu, plus a shop that sells spices, soy products, rice flour, specialty teas, etc. Ganga Cafe
+has an all-vegetarian and partly-vegan Indian and Asian menu, plus a shop that sells spices, soy products, rice flour, specialty teas, etc. Viet Café

-is another vegetarian and vegan friendly place (37b Leningradsky Prospekt, Start shopping center, 3rd floor, M. Dinamo).
+is another vegetarian and vegan friendly place.
 Avocado

-(12/2 Chistoprudny Bulvar) also offers all vegetarian food with fresh ingredients in creative dishes.
-See also: Article on SRAS
+also offers all vegetarian food with fresh ingredients in creative dishes.
+See also this article

 4. Groceries (back to top)

 - Hard-to-Find Food Items: Most expats eventually crave things like peanut butter, maple syrup, Betty Crocker mixes, and other things which have largely not entered the Russian diet and are therefore rare finds in Russia.
-Stockman's, a large grocery store which specializes in these, however.
-They are located in each of Moscow's MEGA and Metropolis shopping centers and have a website in English.
+Azbuka Vkusa and Stockmann are upmarket grocery chains that generally specialize in imported goods and might have what you might be looking for.
 Of course, if you want import goods, expect to pay import prices...

-- Vegetarian Food Items: Perekrestok (Druzhba Shopping Center, Metro Novoslobodskaya, Novoslobodskay Ul., 4.) is a good spot to get tofu and ingredients for Chinese food.
+- Vegetarian Food Items: If your Russian is good, try Happy Vegan, an internet shopping services for all your vegan needs in Moscow.
+The Perekrestok located in the Chinese-themed Druzhba Shopping Center (Metro Novoslobodskaya, Novoslobodskay Ul., 4.) is a good spot to get tofu and ingredients for Chinese food.
 The entire complex is Chinese-owned, as is the very good restaurant (also called "Druzhba"), at the far end of the complex.
-Indian Spice Market (M. Sukharevskaya, Sretenka Ul., 36/2).
-It is hard to locate, but look for a sign that says "рыбалка" hanging on the shop next to it.
-It has spices needed for vegi-friendly eastern dishes.
+Indian Spice Market (M. Sukharevskaya, Sretenka Ul., 36/2) has spices needed for vegi-friendly eastern dishes.
 If you are feeling more adventurous than wealthy, try this page for a list of places to buy budget-friendly vegetarian groceries.
 Be warned that most of places listed are not easily accessed by metro.
-Eliseevskiy Supermarket (Metro Tverskaya, Tverskaya Ul., 14.) is one of Moscow's most prestigious and centrally located sources for certain vegetarian items like tofu (about $1 for a 2-3 ounce package).

-- Organic Produce: Lavka Lavka (5, Susalnyi Nizhnyi Per., Building 10) offers fresh, local, organic milk, meat, fish, and produce.
+- Organic Produce and Farmers Markets: Lavka Lavka (5, Susalnyi Nizhnyi Per., Building 10) offers fresh, local, organic milk, meat, fish, and produce.
 They have several locations and a delivery service.
 Izbenka is a chain of stores specializing in organic dairy products.
-Bio Market (Metro Belorusskaya, Lesnaya Ul, 5; inside the Belaya Ploshad business center) was the first organic produce supermarket in Moscow.
-It features a wide variety of organic produce from all over the world and has a café.
-Bio Gourmet (Metro Park Kultury, Ostozhenka d.40/1) features a selection of organic produce from Europe, has an "eco-Café," and offers delivery.
+You might also try the rinoks at Lefortovskii and Danilovskii, especially for harder-to-find produce (like sweet potatoes).

 5. Consumer Goods (back to top)

-- Antiques and Souveniers: The best place to buy these is Vernisazh, located at Ismilovsky Park, at Ismilovskaya metro.
+- Antiques and Souveniers: The best place to buy these is Vernisazh, located at Ismilovsky Park, at Partizanskaya metro station.
+If your Russian is not conversational, you may find prices high with some venders.
+If you enjoy haggling, this is the place for you!
+In any case, this can be the best selection and price in Moscow for souvenirs.
 Click here for a map.
 Go into the side entrance flanked by wooden spires.
-The place will be full of westerners and collectors looking for good deals.

-- Clothing: Red Square is now littered with high-end retail at GUM, which is worth a look, but the prices are prohibitive.
-Just outside Red Square, near Tversakaya St. you will find Oxotnyi Ryad, a three-story underground mall with more realistic pricing.
-For the bargain shopper, try Fashion Mart (ul.
-Liublinskaya, d.
-126; M. Marino) for American/European brand-name clothing for low prices.
-The Familiya chain specializes in even cheaper clothing, usually from brands you won't recognize.
+- Clothing: Red Square is now littered with high-end retail at GUM, which is worth a look, but you'll find better prices just outside Red Square, near Tversakaya St., at Oxotnyi Ryad, a three-story underground mall with more realistic pricing.
+For the bargain shopper, try the Familiya chain, which specializes in cheap clothing, usually from brands you won't recognize.
 You might also try Usachevskyi Rynok (23 Usacheva Ul.
 Metro Sportivnaya) which is particularly good for heavy coats and winter boots and has basically everything else from food to plumbing supplies as well.

 - Books in Russian or English: Dom Knigi on (Novy Arbat, 8) and Biblio Globus (Myasnitskaya Ul., 6/3) are the main meccas for book worms in Moscow.
 Most large bookstores in Moscow also offer English-language sections, though it is often limited to classic literature and language-learning resources.
-For a list of stores, see RedTape.ru.
-You might also try The Moscow Book Swap Club, which meets about once a month.
-Also, Ozone.ru is Russia's version of Amazon, although if you are living in the dorms, you may have trouble arranging delivery.
+If you are looking for books in English, the easiest fix will likely be to just download Amazon's Kindle App for your phone.
+Downloads for it work in Russia.
+Ozone.ru is Russia's version of Amazon, although if you are living in the dorms, you may have trouble arranging delivery.